- Published on

 The model was misconfigured in its production deployment.
 (Configuration issues are common)

-prediction from a service perspective, but the predictions will likely not be useful.
+In all of these scenarios, the model could still make a successful prediction from a service perspective, but the predictions will likely not be useful.
 Monitoring machine learning models can help us detect such scenarios and intervene (e.g. trigger a model retraining/deployment pipeline).

 The scope of this post to understand the basics of monitoring predictions.